 OR, A Brief Account of that bloudy and subtle Design laid against the King, his Lords and Commons in Parliament, and of a Happy Deliverance by Divine Power.
-To the Tune of Aim not too high.

 True Protestants I pray you do draw near, Unto this Ditty lend attentive Ear; The Lines are New although the Subject's Old, Likewise it is as true as e'er was told.